robin6119/M1_Application_CustomerBillingSystem/5_Report/README.md

  Why:

-* This project will help the store keeper in fast billing
-* This project enable store keeper to maintain a great database of all customers visited and purchase product from store.
+*This project will help the store keeper in fast billing *This project enable store keeper to maintain a great database of all customers visited and purchase product from store.
-* Project will enable to see report regarding product and category.
+*Project will enable to see report regarding product and category.
-* Easy to maintain in future prospect.
+*Easy to maintain in future prospect.

  What:

-`* Add and maintain records of available products.
+*Add and maintain records of available products.
-* Add and maintain customer details.
+*Add and maintain customer details.
-* Add and maintain description of new products.
+*Add and maintain description of new products
-* Add and maintain new entered category of products.`
+*Add and maintain new entered category of products.
 ## Where:

-`* Departmental stores
+`*Departmental stores
-* Medicals.
+*Medicals.
-* Shops etc..`
+*Shops etc..`
 ## When:
-`* While Billing the products in shops.
+* While Billing the products in shops.
-* Billing in medicals etc`
+*Billing in medicals etc

  How: